 (2) Provision of Information.

 (a) Department staff shall inform a child in the care or custody of the Department, or a child who is a ward of the Department, about family planning services available to sexually active minors if such child requests this information or if in the judgment of Department staff such child has need for this information.
-See, 106 CMR 421.401 et. seq.

 (b) Department staff shall not coerce any child in any way to receive family planning services or to employ any particular method of family planning.
 A child's use of family planning services must be completely voluntary.
-See, 106 CMR 421.427(B).

 (3) Consent by Child.
 Any child who requests family planning services, whether such child is in the care or custody of the Department, or is a ward of the Department, may consent to his/her own medical and laboratory family planning services.
 The consent of the Department is not necessary in such cases.
 See, 106 CMR 421.427(A) which provides that "services must be made available to all recipients who request services, without regard to...age...".)